AbhijeetShetty/Spring-Boot-Food_Truck_System/README.md

 # (UI) ANGULAR 7 + (Backend) Java Spring-Boot : Food_Truck_System

-1. INTRODUCTION

-1.1 Purpose

-This is an overview of our application, which we are developing to satisfy the needs of a customer to purchase his food and the owner to reach the customer’s need easily.
-In this system, our application acts as a common platform to allow the customer to locate the food trucks nearby and the owner to make his service to the customer.

-1.2 Scope

-This application commits a fast-paced lifestyle for this generation.
-It helps the owner to easily manage the orders.
-It will be also provides the customer to make a choice from the menu at his specified time.

-1.3 Overview of Document

-This document will focus on the specifications and functionalities of the Food Truck System.
-It will also provide the details of the data model, flow and architecture.
-2. SYSTEM OVERVIEW

-The Food Truck System provides a platform for a customer to find the food truck and helps an owner to reach his customers as well.
-The system will help users to search for any food truck in any specific area at any specific time for any specific dish.
-The Owners can enter the details of their food truck like the menu, offers and availability.

-The system includes tasks such as registering the owner with menu, price and offers, accepting and processing bulk orders and evaluate the feedback from the customers.
-The owner can also give the customer a facility to book an appointment with a food truck.
-The system also includes functionalities for the customer such as searching the food truck based on the location, time and dishes.
-The system also gives an option to the customer for placing a bulk order.
-If there is a requirement for pre-booking then the customer has to make an appointment in advance.
-The customer can also login their feedbacks on the service provided by the food trucks.

-3. COMPONENTS DESIGN

 The main components or functionalities of our system are as follows:

 1. Owner/Customer registration - This component will give a basic description and details of the customer and owner which is provided at the time of registration.
 The details include name, telephone number and email id.